kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/9936-vpa-observation-window/README.md

 `InInitialDelayWindow` is exported from the shared `pkg/utils/vpa` package so both the Updater and the Admission Controller consume the identical implementation.
 Each call site first checks the `VPAInitialDelay` feature gate (`features.Enabled(features.VPAInitialDelay)`); when the gate is disabled the helper is not consulted and the component behaves exactly as it does today (fail-open).

-The gate is stateless: it is a pure function of `CreationTimestamp` (immutable on the object) and the current spec value (mutable).
+The gate is stateless: it is a pure function of `CreationTimestamp` (immutable on the object) and the current `initialDelaySeconds` value (mutable).
 No caching, no status writes.

 No VPA spec change affects the gate **except** modifying `initialDelaySeconds` itself: the new value simply moves the expiry (`CreationTimestamp + initialDelaySeconds`), so on the next reconcile the gate may open earlier (value shortened or removed) or stay closed longer (value extended).
 No other field — existing or added to the CRD in the future — participates in gate evaluation; `updateMode` changes only what happens once the gate opens.